oxtaa/oxi.js/README.md

 const oxi = require("oxi.js")

 const client = new oxi.Bot({
   token: "TOKEN", // Your Discord bot token
   prefix: "!", // You can change this
+  intents: [
+    "guilds",
+    "guildMessages",
+    "messageContent"
-intents: ["GUILDS", "GUILD_MESSAGES"] // Intents
+  ], // Intents
   database: { // This will change the database to any other that you want, not required!
     db: require("dbdjs.db"),
     type: "dbdjs.db",
     path: "./database/",